kyma-project/hydroform/parallel-install/README.md

 The top-level interface for library users is defined in the `deployment` package, in the `Installer` interface.
 Before starting the deployment or uninstallation process, you need to provide a complete configuration by creating an instance of the `Deployment` struct.
-To do so, provide the `deployment.NewDeployment` function with necessary parameters:
+To do so, provide the `deployment.NewDeployment` function with the necessary parameters:

 | Parameter      | Type                              | Example value | Description                                                                                                                            |
 | -------------- | --------------------------------- | ------------- | -------------------------------------------------------------------------------------------------------------------------------------- |